digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>The root location or primary endpoint of the service (an IRI).</dd>
 <dt>Definition (en)</dt>
-<dd>The root location or primary endpoint of the service (a web-resolvable IRI).Rodplaceringen eller det primære endpoint for en service (en web-resolverbar IR</dd>
+<dd>The root location or primary endpoint of the service (a web-resolvable IRI).Rodplaceringen eller det primære endpoint for en tjeneste (en web-resolverbar IR</dd>
 <dt>Multiplicitet</dt>
 <dd>1..*</dd>
 <dt>Kravniveau</dt>